Celestin25/codeacademy/README.md

 - **Database:**
 ## Code Availability

-The project code is available in the GitHub repository.The repository is public; you can access the code and review the project's progress.
+The project code is available in the GitHub repository.The repository is public; you can access the code and review the project's progress.here is the link to observe the live project in browser:https://celestin25.github.io/myumuti/
 ## Authors
 Celestin HAKORIMANA(c.hakorimana@alustudent.com)